Guide to Work, Study, Travel and Living Abroad

 • Is Netflix available?

 What do I mean by mental preparation and sustainability?
 Deciding to study abroad can induce an unsettling state of mind, often met with excessive anxiety.
-Not only was I barraged with such fervor before departing to Rome, but I have been confronted with hearty portions of ups and downs since my arrival.
-So how does one approach the stresses of studying abroad with composure?
-Join me, as I share some advice and methods for coping with the psychological roller coaster and how to make the most out of the ride.
+Not only was I barraged with such enthusiasm before departing to Rome, but I have been confronted with ups and downs since my arrival.
+So, how does one approach the stresses of studying abroad with composure?
+Join me as I share some advice and methods for coping with the psychological roller coaster and making the most of the ride.

 Before You Go

-You’ve survived the drudgeries of planning for your trip abroad (e.g. visa application, registration, etc.), and now it’s a waiting game.
-This period of limbo was a mentally exhaustive part of the process for me, due to the uncertainty of expectations.
+You've survived the toils of planning for your trip abroad (e.g., visa application, registration, etc.), and now it's a waiting game.
+This period of limbo was a mentally exhausting part of the process for me due to the uncertainty of expectations.
 I had little to no knowledge about the local people who would host me, how they would treat me, or to what degree homesickness would ensue.
 I was enthusiastic but stuck in a regretful funk for making such a bold decision to leave home.
-Such feelings occur in many soon-to-be abroad students, and likely will happen to you before departure on your first study abroad experience.
-So what can you do to alleviate this “headache?"
-Review the key points below, and don’t sweat it…this is going to change your life for the better.
+Such feelings occur in many soon-to-be abroad students.
+They likely will happen to you before departure on your first study abroad experience.
+So, what can you do to alleviate this "headache?"
+Review the key points below, and don't sweat it, as this will likely immeasurably improve your life, often serving as a life-changing experience, as you and many other fellow students realize immediately or over time.

 1) Remember, You Are Not Alone

-Prior to abandoning your cozy roots, expect a loss of comfort and possibly the sense that the trip you are about to embark upon is dangerous and untried.
+Before abandoning your cozy roots, expect a loss of comfort and possibly the sense that the trip you are about to embark upon is dangerous and untried.
 These are normal feelings; I felt them for months up until the moment of my arrival.
-It’s fundamental to acknowledge that thousands, if not millions of students have experienced such emotions while wearing the same heavy shoes currently on your feet.
+It's fundamental to acknowledge that thousands, if not millions, of students have experienced such emotions while wearing the same heavy shoes that are currently on your feet.

-To lessen the angst, seek out advice from friends who have previously studied abroad; they can provide reassurance regarding why this is a positive choice.
-If you are still not convinced, flex your millennial muscles and utilize the internet to find firsthand accounts of study abroad experiences.
-Consider yourself now inducted into one of the most enlightened "clubs" in existence—a family of like-minded peers who will happily bestow guidance and join you in spirit.
+To lessen the angst, seek advice from friends who have previously studied abroad; they can provide reassurance regarding why this is a positive choice.
+If you still need convincing, flex your millennial muscles and utilize the internet to find firsthand accounts of study abroad experiences.
+Consider yourself now inducted into one of the most enlightened "clubs" — a family of like-minded peers who will happily bestow guidance and join you in spirit.

 2) Do Your Due Diligence

-Just as it’s not recommended to attend a job interview lacking background knowledge about the organization in which you are seeking employment, it’s not wise to go abroad without researching your host country.
-Although the idea of research doesn’t get the average person excited, it serves a critical purpose and provides peace of mind to someone who is not yet well-traveled.
+Just as no one recommends attending a job interview if you lack background knowledge about the organization where you seek employment, it's not wise to go abroad without researching your host country.
+Although research doesn't excite the average person, it serves a critical purpose.
+It provides peace of mind to someone who has yet to become an experienced traveler.

 To start, search broadly and then slowly narrow the focus.
-For instance, language barriers were of great concern for me.
-Although knowing that many Romans speak English, I researched to discover whether there is the expectation that I have a general comprehension of Italian.
+For instance, language barriers were of great concern to me.
+Although knowing that many Romans speak English, I researched to discover whether there is an expectation that I have a general comprehension of Italian.
 Narrowing the search, I concentrated on common courtesy practices for intercultural conversation.
-I learned that it is respectful to attempt, even if it feels embarrassing, to speak Italian first; this results in a more welcoming disposition from the locals.
-Jumping straight into speaking a foreign tongue, well…that’s synonymous to slapping Romans in the face.
+I learned that it is respectful to attempt to speak Italian first, even if it feels embarrassing; this results in a more welcoming disposition from the locals.
+Jumping straight into speaking a foreign tongue is synonymous with slapping Romans in the face.
 Thanks to Google for saving their metaphorical cheeks!

 3) Set Open-Minded Goals

-Unfortunately, I cannot tell you why you are studying abroad, or what you should be looking to achieve; this is for you to decide.
+Clearly, I cannot tell you why you are studying abroad or what you should seek to achieve; this is for you to decide.
 Take a long period to ponder your objectives, as they will drive your mental motivations for the upcoming months.
-If stuck, here are a few introspective questions to get you started:
+If you are stuck, here are a few introspective questions to get you started:

 • What is your purpose for studying abroad?